Markfds01/Tracking_laliga/README.md

 [1] Spearman, W., Basye, A., Dick, G., Hotovy, R., & Pop, P. (2017, March).
 Physics-based modeling of pass probabilities in soccer.
 In Proceeding of the 11th MIT Sloan Sports Analytics Conference (Vol. 1).

 # License
-This project is licensed under the MIR Licence -- see the LICENSE file for details.
+This project is licensed under the MIT Licence -- see the LICENSE file for details.